Back Pain Can’t Wait

 To learn back exercises to do at work, this ARTICLE may help.

 What if Back Pain Can’t Wait for COVID-19 To Be Over?

 Even while practicing social distancing, it is still very easy to receive care for back pain in a safe environment.
 The Jacksonville Orthopaedic Institute is the area’s leader in treating back issues and we are taking extreme precautions to keep you safe so that you can get care now!
 JOI has Spine physicians and surgeons in multiple locations around the Northeast Florida area.
 We also have 12 rehabilitation locations so that you can receive conservative care close to home.
 We offer a FAST TRACK SPINE PROGRAM so that you can start physical therapy within 1 business day.
-Watch this VIDEO to learn more about the Fast Track Spine Program.
+Please call 904-858-7045 for a PT appointment.

 JOI offers all of this because we understand that Back Pain Can’t Wait for Care….
 And we can’t wait to take care of you!

-To schedule an appointment with a JOI Spine Specialist, call JOI-2000, schedule online, or click the link below.
+To schedule an appointment with a JOI Spine Specialist, call 904-JOI-2000, schedule online, or click the link below.